larssb/HealOps/healOps.Status.ReadMe.md

         * Also, some tests can come back empty ... or throw as written in the above line.
         * !!!!
 If throwing and thereby stopping the execution of additional It assertion Pester checks, becomes the std. this needs to be described in the documentation.

+    * Find a better way to load the module.
+Don't need export-modulemember on all functions.
+Just that there are exposed via the manifest.
+At least if it makes a difference in relation to this > #Requires -RunAsAdministrator --> in New-HealOpsTask <-- as it throws ==  : The script 'New-HealOpsTask.ps1' cannot be run because it contains a "#requires" statement for running as Administr tor.
+The current Windows PowerShell session is not running as Administrator.
+Start Windows PowerShell by  using the Ru.....

 ## Work

     * Call-graph over the flow of HealOps, from invocation and the outcomes of that.